Texas coast, Caribbean ocean, eastern Mexican coastline and coastal areas of the eastern U.S.

 How We Help Save Them

-- 80 wild sea turtles received medical care from our veterinary team in 2019.
+- In 2021, over 100 wild sea turtles received medical care from the Zoo’s veterinary team.

-- 230 Houston Zoo staff and volunteers, and 1 board member participated in the 4th annual Plastic Free July Challenge to reduce our plastic use at the Zoo and at home.
+- The Zoo participates in an annual Plastic Free July Challenge to reduce our plastic use at the Zoo and at home.

 How You Can Help